 Many have received the wrong answers from the “Got Questions Ministries.”
-The site teaches that salvation comes before a believer is raised with Christ, made alive, and saved by grace.
+The site teaches that salvation comes before a believer is raised alive with Christ being saved by grace.
 This is found throughout their articles including this one, “Does 1 Peter 3:21 teach that baptism is necessary for salvation?”
-This article asserts that salvation comes before God raises a believer with Christ and saving by grace.
+This article asserts that salvation comes before God raises a believer with Christ from baptism.
 The Gospel is the death, burial, and resurrection of Jesus Christ.
-This is a serious false teaching.
-This great error is in contrast to the Truth presented in the Scriptures: “Why Does 1 Peter 3:21 Say, ‘Baptism Now Saves Us’?”
+This error is in contrast to the Truth presented in the Scriptures: “Why Does 1 Peter 3:21 Say, ‘Baptism Now Saves Us’?”
 Because of this error, I was compelled to write.
 Here is my letter to “Got Questions Ministries,”

 Dear Mr. Houdmann and all of your volunteers,